Tramadol For Dogs: Side Effects, Dosage, And Natural Alternatives

 Tramadol is most commonly a human medication, but it has recently gained popularity in the canine world.
 It’s a centrally acting opioid analgesic.

 If your dog needs tramadol, a vet must prescribe it.
 Never give it to a dog without a professional’s prescription.
-You should also avoid giving it to cats since they’re more likely to experience side effects.

 What is it used for?